LinguaPhylo/linguaPhylo.github.io/tutorials/skyline-plots.md

 <figure class="image">
   <img src="Estimated_number_hcv.png" alt="The growth of the effective population size of the Hepatitis C epidemic in Egypt">
-  <figcaption>Figure 1: the growth of the effective population size of the Hepatitis C epidemic in Egypt (Pybus, Drummond, Nakano, Robertson, & Rambaut, 2003).</figcaption>
+  <figcaption>Figure 2: the growth of the effective population size of the Hepatitis C epidemic in Egypt (Pybus, Drummond, Nakano, Robertson, & Rambaut, 2003).</figcaption>
 </figure>

-### Constructing the data block in LinguaPhylo
+## Constructing the scripts in LPhy Studio

+{% include_relative lphy-scripts.md %}

+{::nomarkdown}
-{% include_relative lphy-data.md %}
+{% include_relative skyline-plots/lphy.html %}
+{:/}

 ```
 data {